TaikiY04/ap_camera/README.md

 # ap_camera
-A couple of high boys being men.
+A couple of high school boys being lads.